PixarAnimationStudios/xolo/README.md

 - [windoo](http://pixaranimationstudios.github.io/windoo/index.html), providing a ruby SDK for interacting with the [REST API of the Title Editor](https://developer.jamf.com/jamf-pro/reference/gettokenclaims).

-See the xolo.gemspec file for other open-source tools and libraries used by Xolo.
+See the xolo-admin.gemspec and xolo-server.gemspec files for other open-source tools and libraries used by Xolo.

 For detailed documentation about Xolo:<br/>
 (yet to be written....)

-- Setting up xolo in your environment
-  - Running a xolo server
-  - deploying `xadm`
-  - deploying `xolo`
+- xoloserver, the https server that makes it all go
-- xadm, the Xolo admin tool for managing titles and patches/versions via automated or interactive command-line
+- xadm, the Xolo admin tool for managing titles and versions via option-based or interactive command-line
-- xolo, the Xolo client tool for manually installing & uninstalling titles on managed Macs
+- xolo, the Xolo client tool for manually working with titles and versions on managed Macs